 Kids watch you.
 They see how you deal wit anger.
 There is little you can do to help your teen deal with anger if you keep shouting always.
 So, model the behaviour you like your teen to exhibit.

 There can be many reasons why a teenager can get angry.
 And when you feel that things are going out of control.
-You are not able to handle it.
-Or you are not able to deal with teenager anger.
-And you are worried or suspect that your teen might be having other mental issues.
+Or you are not able to handle it.
+Or you are worried or suspect that your teen might be having other mental issues.

 It is OK to reach out for help.
-You can reach out to extended family members who you trust or your teen’s school counselors or your doctor.
+You can reach out to extended family members who you trust or your teen’s school counsellors or your doctor.

 Be consistent and do not give up

-Be consistent in your approach wen you deal with teenager anger issue.
+Be consistent in your approach.
 Keep reaching out to them.
 Be ready for rejection.
 Do not change your stands or your house rules of in.